Xilinx/brevitas/brevitas_examples/imagenet_classification/README.md

 To evaluate a pretrained quantized model on ImageNet:

  - Make sure you have Brevitas installed and the ImageNet dataset in a Pytorch friendly format (following this [script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh)).
- - Pass the corresponding cfg .ini file as an input to the evaluation script.
+ - Pass the name of the model as an input to the evaluation script.
 The required checkpoint will be downloaded automatically.

  For example, for *quant_mobilenet_v1_4b* evaluated on GPU 0:

 ```
-python imagenet_val.py --imagenet-dir /path/to/imagenet --model-cfg ./cfg/quant_mobilenet_v1_4b.ini --gpu 0
+brevitas_imagenet_val --imagenet-dir /path/to/imagenet --model ./cfg/quant_mobilenet_v1_4b.ini --gpu 0 --pretrained
 ```

 ## MobileNet V1